 Try it on a piece of toasted brioche or gingerbread, a bit of onion spread, or fig jam.
 This pate is a classic French delicacy, which can now be found in vegan versions to please every palate.

 The soft-boiled Egg or Oeufs à la coque are a pretty popular starter in every household.

-Add some salt, pepper or even a bit of chili powder to spice it up and dig in there with your buttered pieces of baguette, that you previously pre-cut in long and thin pieces.
+Add some salt, pepper, or even a bit of chili powder to spice it up, and dig in there with your buttered pieces of baguette, that you previously pre-cut into long and thin pieces.
 Enjoy!

 Scallops au Gratin / Coquilles Saint Jacques

 Let’s go now to the seaside of French food with the Coquilles Saint Jacques, a typical starter for the end of the year celebrations.

 Discover French cooking at its best with sautéed scallops in white wine, butter, and fresh mushroom slices.
 They are then added into their original shell with a delicious bechamel sauce and leeks or even small brown shrimp.